TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU vs. Georgetown Predictions & Picks: Spread, Total - December 2

-Saturday's game that pits the TCU Horned Frogs (6-0) against the Georgetown Hoyas (5-2) at Capital One Arena has a projected final score of 81-72 (based on our computer prediction) in favor of TCU, who is the favorite in this matchup by our model.
-Tipoff is at 5:30 PM ET on December 2.
+Saturday's contest between the TCU Horned Frogs (6-0) and the Georgetown Hoyas (5-2) at Capital One Arena has a projected final score of 81-72 based on our computer prediction, with a favored TCU squad coming out on top.
+Game time is at 5:30 PM ET on December 2.

-According to our computer prediction, Georgetown is a good bet to cover the spread, which currently sits at 11.5.
-The two sides are projected to fall short of the 155.5 total.
+According to our computer prediction, TCU should cover the point spread, which is currently listed at 9.5.
+The two sides are projected to go over the 152.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!